stochastic-geometry/TypicalCellAnalysis/README.md

 # Distance Distributions for the Type I User Point Porcess
 ### Authors: Praful D. Mankar, Harpreet S. Dhillon, and Martin Haenggi.
 #### Email for correspondence: prafuldm@vt.edu
-#### Description: Matlab code for the distance distributions used in paper "Meta Distribution Analysis of the Downlink SIR for the Typical Cell in a Poisson Cellular Network".
-This code approximates the distributions of distances Rn of n-th nearest BS from the typical user of the Type I user point process [1].
-The apporximated closed form expression for the distribution of Rn is 1-exp(-pi lambda rho_n r^2) where rho_n is the correction factor.
-Use 'Main.m' to verify the distribution of Rn and to obtained the correction factors rho_n.
+#### Description: Matlab code for the distance distributions used in the paper "Meta Distribution Analysis of the Downlink SIR for the Typical Cell in a Poisson Cellular Network".
+This code approximates the distributions of distances Rn of the n-th nearest BS from the typical user of the Type I user point process [1].
+The apporximated closed form expression for the distribution of Rn is F(r) = Gamma(n,3.14 $\lambda$ rho_n r^2)/Gamma(n) where Gamma(.) and Gamma(.,.) are gamma and lower incomplete gamma functions, lambda is BS density and rho_n is the correction factor.
+Use 'Main.m' to verify the distributions of Rn and to obtained the correction factors rho_n.

 Bibtex.
 ```